juju/docs/src/en/commands.md

    Adding a model is typically done in order to run a specific workload.

-   To add a model, you must at a minimum specify a model name.
-You may also supply model-specific configuration, a credential, and which cloud/region to deploy the model to.
+   To add a model, you must specify a model name.
+Model names can be duplicated across controllers but must be unique per user for any given controller.
+   In other words, Alice and Bob can each have their own model called "secret" but Alice can have only one model called "secret" in a controller.

+   Model names may only contain lowercase letters, digits and hyphens, and may not start with a hyphen.

+   To add a model, Juju requires a credential:

+             * if you have a default (or just one) credential defined at client (i.e. in credentials.yaml), then juju will use that;
+             * if you have no default (and multiple) credentials defined at the client, then you must specify one using --credential;
+             * as the admin user you can omit the credential, and the credential used to bootstrap will be used.

+   To add a credential for add-model, use one of the "juju add-credential" or "juju autoload-credentials" commands.
+These will add credentials to the Juju client, which "juju add-model" will upload to the controller as necessary.

+   You may also supply model-specific configuration as well as a cloud/region to which this model will be deployed.
 The cloud/region and credentials are the ones used to create any future resources within the model.

-   Model names can be duplicated across controllers but must be unique for any given controller.
-Model names may only contain lowercase letters, digits and hyphens, and may not start with a hyphen.

-   Credential names are specified either in the form "credential-name", or "credential-owner/credential-name".
-There is currently no way to acquire access to another user's credentials, so the only valid value for credential-owner is your own user name.
-This may change in a future release.

    If no cloud/region is specified, then the model will be deployed to the same cloud/region as the controller model.
 If a region is specified